 To make matters worse, we tend to internalize our feelings.
 There are many who had preexisting mental health issues who already know how to reach out.
 But for many with new issues from the pandemic, the response is to internalize our feelings.

-According to Frontiers in Psychology, there’s a link between loneliness and internalizing the symptoms.
+There’s a link between loneliness and internalizing the symptoms.
 This includes depression, anxiety and stress.
 The article suggested an automatic reaction of internalizing our emotions due to loneliness.
 We regulate our emotions naturally, but loneliness upsets this ability.
 We thus have a tendency to internalize symptoms of depression and anxiety.
 This study occurred in the context of the COVID-19 lockdowns.

 Is it healthy to internalize our feelings?